junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean lies down on the back seat of the Impala and immediately passes out into sleep.

 Dreams never serve him well.
-Endless dreams about the Pit that butchers him, the Cage that swallows his brother, the glowing light that turns his best friend into something horrible, the monster land that keeps all his hair on ends, and then more.
-Everything he experienced, everyone he lost, he might be able to shove things to the back of his head when his mind is clear, but the dreams always seem to be able to find a way crawl back, digging the old memories back up like a fucking grave digger of his brain, reminding him how fresh those wounds still are.
+Endless dreams about the Pit that butchers him, the Cage that swallows his brother, the glowing light that turns his best friend into something horrible, the monster land that keeps all his hair on end, and then more.
+Everything he experienced, everyone he lost, he might be able to shove things to the back of his head when his mind is clear, but the dreams always seem to be able to find a way to crawl back, digging the old memories back up like a fucking grave digger of his brain, reminding him how fresh those wounds still are.

-He rolls uneasily on the back seat, pulling the jacket covered on him, sinking deeper into the dreamland.
+He rolls uneasily on the back seat, pulling the jacket covering him, sinking deeper into the dreamland.
 He's too tired, after all.

-He is walking into a poor small middle-age-looking village.
-The houses are shabby, the road is dirty and stained.
-The whole vision looks bleak, like cutting out from a black-and-white silent movie from 20s.
+He is walking into a poor, small, Middle Age looking village.
+The houses are shabby, the roads dirty and stained.
+The whole vision looks bleak, like cutting out from a black-and-white silent movie from the 20s.
 There is no color, no sound, no life.
-The stains on the road look just like dirt, or maybe what's left of horseshit, if it's an age with horse cart.
+The stains on the road look just like dirt, or maybe what's left of horseshit, if it's an age with horse carts.
 He doesn't give anything much attention, just keeps walking, having a vague urgent feeling that he is doing something, that he needs to go somewhere fast, that he needs to find something -- or someone -- fast.

 And then he sees them, the bodies.
 Piles after piles of bodies down the road, in front of the houses, down the ditches, and by the road.
-The stains are not smudge, he realizes, they are blood, too much blood, dripping thickly from these dead bodies, flowing and forming into a stream, then a river.
-All the bodies have deadly black spots on their faces and bare skins, all have horrified expressions ghosting on their faces long after they can sense anything anymore.
+The stains are not smudges, he realizes, they are blood, too much blood, dripping thickly from these dead bodies, flowing and forming into a stream, then a river.
+All the bodies have deadly black spots on their faces and bare skin; all have horrified expressions ghosting on their faces long after they can sense anything anymore.
 All have black charred wings behind their backs.

 This is an angel black death town, with no survivors.
 Dean realizes, appalled by the truth.
-He walks down the road, doesn't really want to look at any of the bodies or their faces, but the image is shoved right in front of his eyes, he doesn't have an option.
+He walks down the road, doesn't really want to look at any of the bodies or their faces, but the image is shoved right in front of his eyes; he doesn't have an option.
 They're everywhere.
-They just look so hopelessly human, no different from dying villagers from a 14th century plague-swept European town, if not counting the wings.
+They just look so hopelessly human, no different from dying villagers from a 14th-century plague-swept European town, if not counting the wings.
 Dean feels his heart knotted with twisted apprehension.

-He continues walking down the road, not sure what he's looking for or where his feet are leading him to.
+He continues walking down the road, not sure what he's looking for or where his feet are leading him.
 But in this dream, it seems his subconscious already knows where to go.
-And his conscious catches up when he finds someone sitting by the corner of a wall, still moving, though barely.
-He runs to him, kneeling down, and recognizes this is Cas in a heart beat.
+And his consciousness catches up when he finds someone sitting by the corner of a wall, still moving, though barely.
+He runs to him, kneeling down, and recognizes this is Cas in a heartbeat.
 Except, the body almost looks nothing like the Cas he knows.
-He's covered with black spots everywhere like everyone else in the town and they're still spreading like the disease is alive, and eating Cas up right before his eyes.
+He's covered with black spots everywhere like everyone else in the town, and they're still spreading like the disease is alive, and eating Cas up right before his eyes.
 Cas's eyes are shadowed with dark fog, his mouth and nose oozing with black goo.
 He is dying, and Dean can do nothing to save him.

 "Cas?
 Cas!"
 Dean yells.
 He doesn't dare to touch him, in case it causes him more pain.
 His hands reach out to his shoulder tentatively, hover by an inch, but take back hesitantly moments later without contact.
 All he can do is just keep calling his dying best friend's name.

 Castiel hears him.
 His swollen eyes somehow manage to look through the shadow and look into his.

 "Dean?"
-He sounds unsure, Dean's heart is clenched with pain.
+He sounds unsure.
+Dean's heart is clenched with pain.
 "Is that really you?"

-"Yeah Cas, it's me."
+"Yeah, Cas, it's me."
 Dean uses his softest voice.
 "I got you."

 "You come."
-Castiel's face twitches, and Dean realizes he tries to smile but there is not even enough muscle to pull it, he feels his heart is being cut and sliced by the sharpest surgical knife.
+Castiel's face twitches, and Dean realizes he tries to smile, but there is not even enough muscle to pull it; he feels his heart is being cut and sliced by the sharpest surgical knife.
 "You come for me."

 "'Course I do."
 Dean manages to squeeze his sound through the lump in his throat.
 "You're family."

 "Then why, are you coming so late?"
 Castiel's eyes suddenly turn fierce, rolled and filled with anger and accusation and pain.
 "They're all dead!
 All of them.
 And now it's my turn.
-Where were you when we need you?
+Where were you when we needed you?
 Why can't you come earlier?
 Why can't you save us?
 Save me?
 How many times do I have to die for you?"

 Castiel suddenly straightens up his body, reaching out and grabbing him by the collar, dragging him closer and cursing to his face, "We are all dead!
 I'm dead, again!
 Because of you!"
 Dean can't bear to look at his eyes, the flame and pain shading all the blue and eating him alive, but he can't move away, either.
 He shudders, distressed.

 He wants to yell, wants to say sorry, wants to tell Cas that he's so, so sorry.
 But even that sentence is choked in his throat.
 His chest is too tight that he can't breathe.
 It feels like dying.
 And a thin thread of his mind thinks, *Is this what the angel is feeling right now?*

 "Dean!
 Dean!"
-Sam's voice pierces through the veil of dreamland, Dean gasps awake, breathing heavily like a drowning man fighting for air.
+Sam's voice pierces through the veil of dreamland.
+Dean gasps awake, breathing heavily like a drowning man fighting for air.

 Sam is shaking his shoulder, looking more concerned than he already was when Cas walked into the portal.

-Dean blinks at his face blankly, shadows of Cas's twisted face overlapping with Sam's, his brain is trying to catch up on the reality while half of his mind still stuck in the medieval town he left seconds ago.
+Dean blinks at his face blankly, shadows of Cas's twisted face overlapping with Sam's, his brain is trying to catch up on the reality, while half of his mind is still stuck in the medieval town he left seconds ago.

 "You okay?"
 Sam asks, hands leaving his shoulder the moment he sits up.
 "Nightmares?"

 Dean rubs his neck, figuring he must have yelled for real, judging by Sam's look.
 "Yeah," he moans, "not the best place to spend the night, you know."

-Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their sleep, but on second thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing what exactly did he dream about.
+Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their sleep, but on second thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing about what exactly he dreamed about.

 "Any news?"
 Dean walks out of the car, still rubbing his back and lumbar.
 The night is a little chilly.
 It's not entirely a lie that sleeping in the car is doing terrible things to his almost-forty-year-old spine.

 "Nothing changed," Sam reassures him.
 "I don't see a single sand move."

-Dean nods, and sits back on the bench by the Heaven's gate, silently taking the watch again.
+Dean nods, and sits back on the bench by Heaven's gate, silently taking the watch again.

 <br>